pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ### 2.2 Port Design

 Ports are typically dependent on the outlined requirements, as well as the underlying driver of the sensor.
-Furthermore, projects often use rate groups to drive Gnc sensor reading and take advantager of telemetry, events, parameters, and commands.
+Furthermore, projects often use rate groups to drive Gnc sensor reading and take advantage of telemetry, events, parameters, and commands.

 The example component uses ['Drv::LinuxI2cDriver'](https://github.com/nasa/fprime/tree/master/Drv/LinuxI2cDriver) which uses the `Drv.I2c` for basic reads and writes.
 The component also defines a `Gnc::ImuDataPort` port for returning telemetry to other components.
-A rate group port is used for the 1Hz timing, and standard F´ ports for events, channels, and telemetry ar needed.
+A rate group port is used for the 1Hz timing, and standard F´ports for events, channels, and telemetry ar needed.
 An example port chart can be seen below:

 | Kind            | Name              | Port Type         | Usage                                              |